devlooploop/cpp-portfolio/README.md

 g++ filename.cpp -o program
 ./program
 ```
 ### **Using Visual Studio (Windows):**
-- Open the `.sln` file inside a project folder
+- Open the .sln file inside the project folder
 - Build → Run the project normally

 ---
 ## 📜 License

 This project is released under the **MIT License**.
-See the `LICENSE` file for more details.
+See the LICENSE file for more details.